luau-lang/site/src/content/docs/types/overview.md

 ## Structural type system

 Luau's type system is structural by default, which is to say that we inspect the shape of two tables to see if they are similar enough.
-This was the obvious choice because Lua 5.1 is inherently structural.
+This was chosen because Lua 5.1 is inherently structural.

+Take, for example, these two tables `A` and `B`:

 ```lua
 type A = {x: number, y: number, z: number?}